miyoubi/device_sony_apollo/README.md

 Copyright (C) 2019 The LineageOS Project

-Device configuration for Sony Xperia XZ2 Compact
+Device configuration for Sony Xperia XZ2 Compact (apollo-kddi)
 =========================================

-The Sony Xperia XZ2 Compact (codenamed _"apollo"_) is a high-end smartphone from Sony.
+The Sony Xperia XZ2 Compact (kddi) (codenamed _"apollo-kddi"_) is a high-end smartphone from Sony.

 It was announced in July 2019.
 Release date was August 2019.